abel-mak/bootcamp-piscine-cpp/README.md

 |   int a    |
  ------------
 ```
-- No information is placed in an n except the integer a specifred by the user.
+No information is placed in an A except the integer a specified by the user.
 No information relating to (non-virtual) member functions is placed in the object.
-- A call of the member function A::f
+A call of the member function A::f
 ```
 A* pa;
 pa->f(2);